Ahmad-Hazrati/drf_api_littleangels/README.md

  #### Relevant content
  - Add information about the post such as user, title, description, image and image_filter, created_at, modified_at;
- - Add information about the event such as category, title, excerpt, description, event_image, alt_tag, venue, published, status, eventobjects, max_seats, registered_seats, start_date, end_date, created_at, modified_at;
+ - Add information about the event such as category, title, description, event_image, alt_tag, venue, published, status, eventobjects, start_date, end_date, created_at, modified_at;
  - Create relevant navigation buttons for each section;
  - Create a section for like/unlike, comments, booking, and profiles.

  #### Features for upgraded experience
-- Create a scrolled list of posts and events that allows the user to view all oosts and events along with all their details;
+- Create a scrolled list of posts and events that allows the user to view all posts and events along with all their details;
 - Create a post detail page that allows users to update and delete the post, like/unlike the post, leave, edit, and delete comments;
 - Created an event detail page that allows users to book an event.
 - Created a like page that allows users to view the scrolled list of liked posts.